-9. Based on the lessons learned from its implementation, as well as feedback received from Member States during the dialogue held on 31 January 2024, the secretariat suggests that the strategic plan for 2026-2029 be:

-(a) Ambitious, relevant and responsive: defining UN-Habitat's role in the United Nations and how its work contributes to broader United Nations priorities, adds value, and responds to the needs of the Member States;

-(b) Focused and prioritized: addressing a reasonable and workable number of prioritized relevant issues and/or challenges rather than attempting to cover all relevant themes and activities;

-(c) Flexible and adaptable: limiting the scope of the strategic plan to the priorities for the period 2026-2029 rather than taking a comprehensive approach, while at the same time allowing for flexibility and adaptability to respond to Member States' requests in specific contexts and emerging priorities within UN-Habitat's broader mandate;

-(d) Evidence- and knowledge-based: informed by data and scientific research by and the experience of UN-Habitat, its partners and other stakeholders;

-(e) Manageable, realistic, effective and measurable: clearly structured in attainable goals and measurable objectives that are easily aligned and implemented so that the plan can be supported by a clear framework of meaningful indicators, with unambiguously assigned responsibilities and accountabilities across the organizational structure and commensurate with realistically available resources.
+- 9. Based on the lessons learned from its implementation, as well as feedback received from Member States during the dialogue held on 31 January 2024, the secretariat suggests that the strategic plan for 2026-2029 be: - (a) Ambitious, relevant and responsive: defining UN-Habitat's role within the United Nations where its work contributes to broader United Nations priorities, adds value and responds to the needs of the Member States; - (b) Focused and prioritized: addressing a reasonable and workable number of prioritized relevant issues and/or challenges rather than broadly covering all relevant themes and activities; - (c) Flexible and adaptable: including the priorities for the period 2026-2029 in the scope of the strategic plan in a focused manner rather than a comprehensive approach, while at the same time allowing for flexibility and adaptability to respond to Member States' requests in specific contexts and emerging priorities within UN-Habitat's broader mandate; - (d) Evidence- and knowledge-based: informed by data and scientific research by and the experience of UN-Habitat, its partners and other stakeholders; - (e) Manageable, realistic, effective and measurable: clearly structured in attainable goals and measurable objectives that are easily aligned with and implemented so that the plan can be supported by a clear framework of meaningful indicators, with unambiguously assigned responsibilities and accountabilities across the organizational structure and commensurate with realistically available resources.